sblab-bioinformatics/bayesDiffMethyl/20160807_method/README.md

 Abstract
 --------

-Genome-wide cytosine methylation is typically detected through bisulfite sequencing whereby to each cytosine in the reference genome is assigned a count of "methylated" and "unmethylated" reads.
+Genome-wide cytosine methylation is typically detected through bisulfite sequencing whereby a count for "methylated" and for "unmethylated" reads is assigned to each cytosine in the reference genome.
 Consequently, differential methylation between pairs of samples can be assessed by simply applying a Fisher test at each genomic position of interest.
 A limitation of the Fisher test is that by assessing each position independently of the others,  the information from the global distribution